Alphonso Davies: 2019 Gold Cup and 2019–20 Nations League

+2022 World Cup cycle

-In July 2021, Davies was named to the Canada squad for the 2021 CONCACAF Gold Cup, however he suffered an ankle injury on July 9, two days before Canada's opening match at the tournament, that ruled him out of the competition.
+In July 2021, Davies was named to the Canada squad for the 2021 CONCACAF Gold Cup, however he suffered an ankle injury on July 9, two days before Canada's opening match at the tournament, that ruled him out of the competition; Canada went on to reach the semi-finals of the tournament, where they were defeated 2–1 by Mexico.
 On October 13, 2021, in a World Cup qualifying match against Panama, Davies scored a highlight reel goal, making an 80-yard run to keep the ball in play, reaching a top speed of 37.1 km/h.
 In his hometown of Edmonton, Alberta, Davies played a key role in Canada's 2–1 World Cup qualifying win over Mexico in November 2021.

 Davies played a central role in Canada's qualification campaign for most of the calendar, but he missed the final two international windows as a result of having developed mild myocarditis.
 His livestream Twitch commentaries on the remaining games attracted media attention, in particular his reaction to the 4–0 victory over Jamaica that officially qualified Canada for the 2022 World Cup.
 This was only the second time Canada had managed this feat, and the first time since 1986.

 In May 2022, Davies was called up to the Canada squad for two CONCACAF Nations League matches and a friendly.
 In the June 9 game against Curaçao, he marked his return to international competition after his myocarditis-related absence with two goals in a 4–0 victory for Canada.

 In November 2022, Davies was named to Canada's squad for the 2022 FIFA World Cup.
 In Canada's first match of the tournament against Belgium on November 23, he failed to score an early penalty in an eventual 1–0 loss, with Thibaut Courtois saving his shot.
 Four days later, he scored Canada's first ever goal at the FIFA World Cup in the match against Croatia; however, Croatia came back to win 4–1, eliminating Canada from the tournament after two matches.

-As Canada’s second goal in the competition was an own goal by Moroccan Nayef Aguerd, he remains Canada’s only goalscorer ever in FIFA World Cup.
+As Canada's second goal in the competition was an own goal by Moroccan Nayef Aguerd, he was Canada's only goalscorer in the tournament.